Samsung/tizen-docs/docs/application/native/guides/location-sensors/user-awareness.md

 # User Awareness
-The user awareness API provides functions to detect user presence and location based on multiple sensors.
+The user awareness API provides functions to detect user presence and location based on multiple sensors (light, motion, wifi, etc).

 The main features of the user awareness include:
 - Location detection

   Check who owns the detected device.
 Location detection basically find the user location (distance and direction).
-- Presence/absence detection
+- Presence/Absence detection

-  Mainly, the PRESENCE / ABSENCE is divided into a technique for detecting a device, a technique for detecting the presence of a user, and a technique for distinguishing whether a specific user exists.
+  Presence / Absence is divided into a technique for detecting a device, a technique for detecting the presence of a user, and a technique for distinguishing whether a specific user exists.

  > **Note**